michael-lazar/ccso-nameserver/README.md

 **cso://mozz.us:105**

 There are less than a handful of CCSO servers still running on the open web.
-This is probably the first new Nameserver that has been made public in over a decade!
+This is probably the first new nameserver that has been published in over a decade!

 ## Documentation

 *In progress...*

-## Clients (Or, how do I connect to it?)
+## Clients

 CCSO's simple, plaintext ASCII protocol lends itself to work with a wide range of terminal clients.
 Some are more sophisticated than others.